laura-is-here/vegan-cooking/recipes/lentil-soup.md

 ---

-Adjust the lentil soup recipe as you'd like for an easy weeknight meal that will feed plenty or leave you with plenty of leftovers.
+Adjust this lentil soup recipe as you'd like for an easy weeknight meal that will feed plenty or leave you with plenty of leftovers.

 I like to use whole coriander and cumin seeds and grind them up, but pre-ground will always do in a pinch.